Amazon’s New Deferred Transactions Policy: What Sellers Need to Know

 How does this change affect other Amazon reports?

-While the primary impact is on the Summary and Transaction reports in the Payments section, other reports remain unchanged – specifically, Amazon’s 1099-K report still follows the old method (recording sales when deferred), while the Summary & Transaction reports now only recognize sales when released.
+While the primary impact is on the Summary and Transaction reports in the Payments section, other reports remain unchanged – specifically, Amazon’s 1099-K form still follows the old method (recording sales when deferred), while the Summary & Transaction reports now only recognize sales when released.
 This is an internal inconsistency within Amazon.

 This inconsistency creates internal contradictions between Amazon’s different reports, making it more challenging for sellers and their accountants to reconcile their financial data accurately.
-Especially, since Amazon’s own reconciliation instructions in the 1099-K form direct sellers to the Summary & Transaction reports (see below), even though the 1099-K report issued by Amazon is not reconciled with their Summary & Transaction reports.
+Especially, since Amazon’s own reconciliation instructions in the 1099-K form direct sellers to the Summary & Transaction reports (see below), even though the 1099-K form issued by Amazon is not reconciled with their Summary & Transaction reports.

 This also creates a mismatch between the numbers in your "Summary" and "Transactions" report and your Amazon Sales Dashboard.
 These mismatches in Amazon’s reporting is problematic and we hope Amazon will address it soon.

-What does this mean for your 2024 books?
+What does this mean for your books?

 Typically, most ecommerce bookkeeping services and ecommerce accounting software use the Summary and Transactions reports to report your Amazon sales and fees in your books for tax purposes.